LieberInstitute/SPEAQeasy/README.md

 #### More details regarding inputs and the manifest ####

 + The MD5(s) on each line are for compatibility with a conventional samples.manifest structure, and are not explicitly checked in the pipeline.
-+ Paths can be long or just consist of the file's basename.
++ Paths must be long/full.
 + If you have a single sample split across multiple files, you can signal for the pipeline to merge these files by repeating the sample label/id on each line of files to merge.
 + Input FASTQ files can have the following file extensions: `.fastq`, `.fq`, `.fastq.gz`, `.fq.gz`
 + A `samples.manifest` file cannot include both single-end and paired-end reads; separate pipeline runs should be performed for each of these read types.